-Former Trump advisor launches group to push for Roger Stone presidential pardon
+Former Trump adviser launches group to push for Roger Stone presidential pardon

-Former Trump campaign advisor Michael Caputo on Wednesday announced the launch of a committee to demand a presidential pardon for longtime GOP political operative Roger Stone.
+Former Trump campaign adviser Michael Caputo on Wednesday announced the launch of a committee to demand a presidential pardon for longtime Republican political operative Roger Stone.

-The announcement comes one day after four prosecutors resigned in protest of Justice Department leadership overruling their sentencing recommendation of between seven to nine years in prison.
+The announcement was made one day after four prosecutors resigned in protest of Justice Department leadership overruling their sentencing recommendation of seven to nine years in prison.
 Instead, the Justice Department said incarceration “far less” than the initial recommendation would be “reasonable.”

 Mr. Caputo said in a statement the Stone prosecutors were “out of control.”